-As a second robustness check, Tables 18 and 19 present results from log-linear price functions when replacing the listed price (lnP_h^{LIST}) dependent variable with the Zestimate (lnP_h^Z) , and then replicating prior modeling.
+As a second robustness check, Tables 18 and 19 present results from log-linear price functions when replacing the listed price $(\ln P_h^{LIST})$ dependent variable with the Zestimate $(\ln P_h^Z)$, and then replicating prior modeling.
 The structural and location variables maintain their signs but estimated coefficients for a few variables, including LOTACRES, BEDROOMS, DIST, and PUBWATER, lose their significance in Table 18 and in some models in Table 19.

-In Table 19 ALLWELLS-2KM is only significant negative determinant in model 3 when PERMIAN is excluded.
-The air pollution variables PM2.5 and Δ PM2.5 are significantly negative in model 2 but the interactions with PERMIAN are positive (and greatly mute their effect in the Permian Basin).
-The interactions combined with the main effects estimate indicate that in the Permian a 1 unit increase in PM2.5 leads to a 2.46 percent increase in home values while a 1 unit increase in Δ PM2.5 causes a less than 1 percent decrease in the Zestimate price, P_h^Z .20 Finally, there is no evidence of a significant negative externality due to seismic activity.
+In Table 19 ALLWELLS-2KM is only a significant negative determinant in model 3 when PERMIAN is excluded.
+The air pollution variables PM2.5 and Δ PM2.5 are significant and negative in model 2 but the interactions with PERMIAN are positive (and greatly mute their effect in the Permian Basin).
+The interactions combined with the main effects estimate indicate that in the Permian a one unit increase in PM2.5 (which corresponds with an approximately 16.7% increase in the mean concentrations in the Permian) leads to a 2.46% increase in home values while a 1 unit increase in Δ PM2.5 is associated with a less than 1% decrease in the Zestimate price, P_h^Z .20 Finally, there is no evidence of a significant negative externality due to seismic activity.
 Again, the models with the PERMIAN interactions show evidence of a high VIF.

-In summary, the general pattern of conclusions (e.g., tolerance of the side effects within the Permian) is robust to using the Zestimate (lnP_h^Z) as the dependent variable.
+In summary, the general pattern of conclusions (e.g., tolerance of the side effects within the Permian) is robust to using the Zestimate $(\ln P_h^Z)$ as the dependent variable.